xylonc/ip/docs/README.md

 ## Adding deadlines

-Adds a task with a deadline into the task list with an extra `[D]` to indicate that it is a deadline task.
+Adds a task with a deadline into the task list with a `[D]` to indicate that it is a deadline task.

 Format: `deadline [description of task] /by [deadline]`